PetraMMM/aws-reStart-Journey/Projects/Project2/file2.md

 * **VPC Endpoints:** We used Private Endpoints for S3 and DynamoDB to keep data traffic within the AWS backbone, avoiding the slower public internet.

 ### 4. Security
 * **Defense in Depth:** We utilized a Public/Private Subnet strategy.
-We hid the database and application servers in Private Subnets, making them unreachable from the public internet.
+We hid the databases and application servers in Private Subnets, making them unreachable from the public internet.
 * **IAM Roles:** we assigned strict "Least Privilege" roles to services so they only have the minimum permissions needed to function.
 * **WAF:** We configured AWS WAF to act as a bouncer, filtering malicious requests before they ever enter the network.